55Honey/Acore_Sortmachine/README.md

 # Acore_Sortmachine

-**This is total BETA.
-Make sure you have decent backups!
-Do not run it on a live server.**
+**Make sure you have decent backups!
+Do not run the .SQL file it produces on a live server.**

 Please report your findings if you try it.
 Thank you!

-This script is supposed to read your unique guid's in item_instance and their references in character_inventory, guild_bank_item and possibly customs, to start from 1, counting up without gaps and create a file named **"sortguid.sql"** in your worldserver.exe directory.
+This script is supposed to read your unique guid's in item_instance and their references in character_inventory, guild_bank_item and possibly customs, then create a sql script named **"sortguid.sql"** in your worldserver.exe directory which sorts items to start from 1, counting up without gaps.
 Running it repeatedly will skip creating SQL commands on already sorted items, until a single gap is occured in the servers db.

 ## Requirements: